 Every time they repainted the lines on the road you would have to buy a new car.

 Occasionally your car would die on the freeway for no reason, and you would just accept this, restart and drive on.

 You could only have one person in the car at a time, unless you bought Car95 or CarNT.
 But, then you would have to buy more seats.

-Macintosh would make a car that was powered by the sun, was reliable, five times as fast, twice as easy to drive - but would only run on 5 percent of the roads.
+Macintosh would make a car that was powered by the sun, was reliable, five times as fast, twice as easy to drive - but would only run on

 The Macintosh car owners would get expensive Microsoft upgrades to their cars, which would make their cars run much slower.

 The oil, gas and alternator warning lights would be replaced by a single "general car default" warning light.